OCLC-Developer-Network/lbmc/README.md

-# LBMC

-Low Barrier to Metadata Creation Sample App
+# LBMC -- Low Barrier to Metadata Creation

+LBMC is a web-based application for creating bibliographic records in OCLC's WorldCat database, specifically designed for use by non-librarians and for creating initial cataloging records describing non-Latin script materials.

+It is a client application that is dependent on OCLC's WorldCat Metadata API, as its means of initiating record creation.
+See the API Key Requirements below for more details.

 ## Installation